 The Oscar Slater Case

 In 1925 William Gordon was released from Peterhead Prison in Scotland.
-Unbeknownst to the authorities Gordon smuggled out a message from fellow prisoner, Oscar Slater.
+Unbeknownst to the authorities, Gordon smuggled out a message from a fellow prisoner, Oscar Slater.
 The message, written on waterproof paper and hidden under Gordon’s tongue, was a plea for help.
 It was to be delivered to none other than Sir Arthur Conan Doyle.

 Conan Doyle first heard the name Oscar Slater years earlier.
 He became aware of the case when Slater was sentenced to death for the murder of Marion Gilchrist.

 The crime occurred on December 21, 1908 in Glasgow.
 Helen Lambie, the sole servant of the elderly Miss Marion Gilchrist, left her employer for a few minutes to get a newspaper.
 Shortly thereafter, Arthur Adams, who lived in the apartment directly below Miss Gilchrist said he and his sisters heard three knocks on the ceiling.
 Thinking that Miss Gilchrist wanted his assistance, Adams went to investigate.
 When he arrived at Miss Gilchrist’s door he rang the bell.
 Although no one came to the door he heard noises inside the apartment.
 He returned downstairs, but his sisters urged him to check on Miss Gilchrist one more time.
 He returned upstairs and was in front of the door when Helen Lambie returned from her errand.
 At about this time they glimpsed a man in the building’s hallway.
-However it didn’t strike either of them as unusual.
+However, it didn’t strike either of them as unusual.
 Perhaps it was another tenant or a visitor.
 At any rate, Adams told Helen what had been going on and together they entered the apartment.

-To their horror they discovered that Miss Gilchrist had been bludgeoned to death.
+To their horror, they discovered that Miss Gilchrist had been bludgeoned to death.
 Her personal papers had been rifled and a diamond brooch was stolen.

 There was a public outcry against the brutal murder.
 The police and the public wanted the crime to be solved quickly and the murderer put behind bars.
 Within five days the police announced that they were looking for a suspect.
 His name was Oscar Slater.

-At first glance it did seem that the police had found their man.
+At first glance, it did seem that the police had found their man.
 Slater lived near Miss Gilchrist.
 He was known to the police for running an illegal gambling operation.
 He recently pawned a diamond brooch.
 Even more damning was the fact that soon after the murder Slater left the country under an assumed name.

 Slater was discovered in America.
 Once he was made aware of the accusations against him Slater willingly returned.
 He was positive that he could prove his innocence.